gogabrielordonez/udacity-aws-cloud-architect/Design, Provision and Monitor AWS Infrastructure at Scale/README.md

 #### Permissions

 The tasks carried out for this project should be carried out by a user logged in with the IAM role of Administrator with access to Billing information.
 You can learn more about setting up a user with the Admin role here: [Creating Your First Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)

+## Please navegate in folders to see the detailed taks and answers